python/typeshed/README.rst

 PEP 484: Type Hints
 ===================

-This GitHub repo us used for drafting PEP 484: Type Hints, slated for inclusion in Python 3.5.
+This GitHub repo is used for drafting PEP 484: Type Hints, slated for inclusion in Python 3.5.

 Authors